Please fill in the short form below and we will get back to you shortly

 - Using cleaner recycled washing water produces an improved final product with less surface dirt.

-- Sand and soil can have detrimental effects on pumps and pipe liners through wear and abrasion.
-However, by removing the sand and soil from the process, this problem can be averted.
+- Sand and soil can have detrimental effects on pumps and pipe liners through wear and abrasion, by removing the sand and soil from the process, this problem can be averted.

-- The presence of sand and soil within the washing process raises the risk of material settling in existing tanks.
-Not only does this reduce the capacity of these tanks, but they will eventually need to be taken offline and cleaned out, which can be an expensive process.
-CDEnviro can recover sand and soil from your effluent stream to prevent this material build up.
+- The presence of sand and soil within the washing process raises the risk of material settling in existing tanks, we can recover sand and soil from your effluent stream to prevent this material build up.

 - There is a lot of washing water used within the production process, and this would be extremely expensive if used water had to be disposed of.
 The cost is then doubled as replacement fresh water must be brought into the system.
 It is much more sustainable to treat the existing effluent streams and reuse this water.